Something Beautiful (Miley Cyrus album)

 Something Beautiful is the ninth studio album by American singer Miley Cyrus.
-It was released on May 30, 2025, through Columbia Records and was accompanied by a musical film of the same name on June 6, 2025.
-It is a visual album with existential themes, centered around healing from trauma and finding beauty in the darkest moments of life.
-Cyrus executively produced the album with Shawn Everett and collaborated with various musicians, including Molly Rankin and Alec O'Henley of Alvvays, Cole Haden of Model/Actriz, Danielle Haim, Flea, Pino Palladino, and Adam Granduciel of the War on Drugs.
+It was released through Columbia Records on May 30 and was accompanied by a musical film on June 6, 2025.
+It was her final album with the label as she signed with Atlantic Records in mid-2026.
+Something Beautiful is a visual album with existential themes, centered on healing from trauma, and finding beauty in the darkest moments of life.
+Cyrus was an executive producer of the album with Shawn Everett and collaborated with various musicians, including Molly Rankin and Alec O'Hanley of Alvvays, Cole Haden of Model/Actriz, Danielle Haim, Flea, Pino Palladino, and Adam Granduciel of the War on Drugs.
 Naomi Campbell and Brittany Howard appear as guest artists.
-A deluxe edition featuring two additional tracks was released on September 19, 2025, featuring two members of rock band Fleetwood Mac and musician David Byrne.
+The deluxe edition, featuring two additional tracks, was released on September 19, 2025.
+It includes two members of rock band Fleetwood Mac and musician David Byrne.

-The album was supported by the lead single "End of the World", as well as the promotional singles "Prelude", the title track, and "More to Lose".
+The album was supported by the lead single, "End of the World"; as well as the promotional singles with "Prelude", the title track, and "More to Lose".
 "Easy Lover" was issued as a single weeks after the album's release.
-Something Beautiful was met with generally positive reviews from music critics, who praised its ambitiousness and introspection but were more ambivalent to the songwriting and the lack of cohesion on the album.
+Something Beautiful was met with generally positive reviews from music critics, who praised its ambitiousness and introspection, but were more ambivalent about the songwriting and the album's lack of cohesion.
 The album topped the charts in Austria and has charted within the top 10 in Australia, Belgium, Germany, the Netherlands, New Zealand, Scotland, Switzerland, the United Kingdom, and the United States.
-The album is nominated for Best Pop Vocal Album at the 68th Annual Grammy Awards.
+The album was nominated for Best Pop Vocal Album at the 68th Annual Grammy Awards.

 Concept

-In November 2024, through an interview with Harper's Bazaar, Cyrus announced she was working on a new album titled Something Beautiful.
-Inspired by Pink Floyd's The Wall (1979), she described the record as a visual album that centers around the theme of "healing".
+In November 2024, in an interview with Harper's Bazaar, Miley Cyrus announced she was working on a new album, titled Something Beautiful.
+Inspired by Pink Floyd's The Wall (1979), she described the record as a visual album centered on the theme of "healing".
 She initially planned to hold a series of intimate performances of the album in "visually pleasing spaces" like forests, but she abandoned the idea in favor of the visual film, which she described as her "way of touring".
-She began teasing her upcoming album on March 17, 2025, by updating her visuals on social media and her website as well as teasing the project through posters around the world.
+She began teasing the project on March 17, 2025, by updating the visuals on her social media accounts and website and through posters around the world.
 She announced the album on March 24.
 On May 19, she revealed the track listing for the album, including features with Brittany Howard and Naomi Campbell.
 On September 17, she announced that the deluxe edition of the album would be released two days later and would contain two new tracks, one featuring Lindsey Buckingham and Mick Fleetwood and the other featuring David Byrne.